 Ecommerce businesses can customise their marketing strategy tailored to fit their audiences and their specific shopping habits.

 Some common tactics include using Facebook and Google ads to reach your audience.
 You can also create content for your website by researching and incorporating the keywords people use to search for a solution like yours.
 You have the ability to run promotions or flash sales to generate interest and retarget past purchasers.

 According to Clutch, 37% of shoppers say discounts or coupons can attract them back to retailers’ websites.
 Overall, there are countless ways to attract people to your brand – from creating videos to running a contest – that can lead to a sale.

 Having your own website is an important piece of your ecommerce strategy.
 It is a great way for you to grow your brand, acquire loyal customers, gain new insights, and get creative with your marketing.
 However, relying on a single channel for all of your sales can also be problematic.
 Diversifying where you sell online can help you reach new customers, especially as ecommerce becomes more competitive.

-If you need a partner to help fulfill ecommerce orders from your online store, check out ShipBob.
+If you need a partner to help fulfil ecommerce orders from your online store, check out ShipBob.
 ShipBob handles orders for both websites and marketplaces through direct integration.
 In a few clicks, you can connect your ecommerce platform to ShipBob with no coding required.
-Then, ShipBob will fulfill your orders at their network of warehouses located in the largest cities in the US.
+Then, ShipBob will fulfil your orders at their network of warehouses located in the largest cities in the US.